Eight

 These are characters who I identify with or relate to!
 To be brief, if a character is my fictomere, than they are a part of my identity, similar to how someone might use a term like "bisexual" or "introvert" to name a part of their identity.
 Obviously it is a bit deeper and sometimes more spiritual-ish(?) then that, but that's still basically what I mean when I say "_ is my fictomere."

 For a fictomere, I identify with every aspect of that character, and there is no part of them I would look at and go "well, that bit isn't me."
-(Other than, you know, I obviously haven't lived in the Octarian domes or fought a King trying to freeze a country in time.)
+(Other than, you know, I obviously haven't lived in the Actual Octarian Domes or fought a King trying to freeze a country in time.)
 Whereas for a character I just relate to, I might find one or two aspects of their personality or situation relatable, but not the rest of them.
 I also don't feel a strong tie to a relatable character in the same way that I do to a fictomere.
 Unlike fictomeres, a relatable character isn't a part of my identity - just someone I might compare myself to.

 Fictomeres